titilda/appunti/Quantum Physics/index.md

 In order to solve the Schr&ouml;dinger equation, we need information on the system we are working with.

+Basically, we need to get the hamiltonian for each different potential and then we need to impose continuity of the solution and of it's first derivative.

 As noted in the introduction, we will ignore any relativistic effect.
 For a really short introduction to relativistic effects, see the video linked in the [introduction](#introduction).

 ## Free particle